kavigupta/historical-congressional-unclipped/README.md

 ## Data

 It is downloaded when you run the script, from the original source.
+We make one change other than unclipping, which is to fix RI-01 in the 28th-42nd congresses, which is overlaps MA for some reason.

 ## Unclipping technique